beast-lang/beast-dragon/test/README.md

 **Arguments** \
 `noLine` - error is not related to the line (it does not have line attribute) \
-`noFile` - error is not related to the file (it does not have file attribute)
+`noFile` - error is not related to the file (it does not have file attribute) \
+`lineSpan` - indicates that the error can occur anywhere in next N lines

 ## onlyLexing, onlyParsing
 Compiler performs only lexing/parsing phase